How to Get to Machu Picchu

 There are some amazing ruins to see at Machu Picchu, including the Temple of the Condor.

-Getting to Machu Picchu: Entry Rules, Fees, & COVID-19 Precautions
+Getting to Machu Picchu: Entry Rules

 To enjoy this unique experience, you will need a lot of planning but don’t worry, we will give you a hand with that.